veloxy/opening-hours/docs/getting-started/basic-usage.md

 ### DateTime checks

-The following check require a `\DateTime` object because it checks if the time is between any of the days `TimePeriod`'s
+The following check requires a `\DateTime` object because it checks if the time is between any of the days `TimePeriod`'s

 Given the data from our TimeTable: